nabbi/pan-ts-agent-discovery/INSTALL.md

 ## Run

-Copy the image whereever you spin your containers.
+Copy the image where ever you spin your containers.

 ```shell
 docker run -d <hash>